 The 48-month CD is also offered as an IRA (Traditional, Roth, CESA, SEP) earning the same APY, but requiring a $500 minimum opening deposit.

 According to CSR, the Early Withdrawal Penalty for any CD with a term of 36 months or greater is 12 months interest.

-Headquartered in Boston, East Boston Savings Bank is Massachusetts’ 10th largest bank and offers its services and product line to the residents of the Greater Boston metropolitan area.
+Headquartered in Boston, East Boston Savings Bank is Massachusetts’ eighth largest bank and offers its services and product line to the residents of the Greater Boston metropolitan area.

-Opening an account with EBSB requires an in-person visit to any of 29 Massachusetts branches located in Allston, Belmont, Boston (5), Brookline, Cambridge, Danvers, Dorchester (3), Everett, Lynn, Medford, Melrose, Peabody, Revere (2), Saugus (2), Somerville, South Boston (3), Wakefield, West Roxbury, and Winthrop.
+Opening an account with EBSB requires an in-person visit to any of 31 Massachusetts branches located in Allston, Belmont, Boston (6), Brookline (2), Cambridge, Danvers, Dorchester (3), Everett, Lynn, Medford, Melrose, Peabody, Revere (2), Saugus (2), Somerville, South Boston (3), Wakefield, West Roxbury, and Winthrop.

-165 years later, following growth in size and scope (including a merger with Mt.
-Washington Cooperative Bank), East Boston Savings Bank has become the largest community bank in Suffolk County, holding assets in excess of $3.2 Billion.
+168 years later, following growth in size and scope (including a merger with Mt.
+Washington Cooperative Bank), East Boston Savings Bank has become the largest community bank in Suffolk County, holding assets in excess of $4 billion.

-When compared to the 272 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Massachusetts residents, East Boston Savings Bank’s 16-month Fixed CD currently ranks sixth.
+When compared to the 319 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available with the Bank’s market area, East Boston Savings Bank’s 48-month CD currently ranks second.

 |2.50% APY||48-Month Share Certificate Special||Institution for Savings|